Sasan-Yavari/tic-tac-toe/README.md

 java -jar tic-tac-toe.jar PATH_TO_CONFIG_FILE
 ```

+otherwise, the application will use the `Config.properties` file that exists inside the `conf` directory.

 ## Running the tests

 In order to run tests, inside the root of the project, run the following command: